nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 </Tabs>

-Finally the response can be read from the HTTP response body and parsed back into a native object.
+To read the JSON response, you can parse the response body from the HTTP client into a simple structure.

 <Tabs
   defaultValue="go"